How Much Startup Equity Should I Give My Cofounder?

 How to Decide How Much Equity to Give a Cofounder

-- Equity sets tone, trust, and future power — it's never "just paperwork."
+- Equity sets tone, trust, and future power.
+It's never "just paperwork."

 - Equal doesn't always mean fair.
 Fair doesn't always mean equal.